librarivm/librarium/docs/Journals/Journal.01.md

 **DONE**:

 * Added validating of slug uniqueness for `librarues.{store,update}`
-* Add `libraries.delete` feature and its functional tests
+* Added `libraries.delete` feature and its functional tests
-* Fix ts type issues
+* Fixed ts type issues
+* Added permissions feature with installation method and its unit tests
+* Added roles feature and its unit tests

 **TO DO**: